AdobeDocs/marketo.de-DE/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/define-the-a-b-test-winner-criteria.md

 ---
 unique-page-id: 2359545
-description: Definieren der A/B-Test-Gewinnerkriterien - Marketo Docs - Produktdokumentation
+description: Definieren der Kriterien für den A/B-Testsieger - Marketo-Dokumente - Produktdokumentation
-title: Definieren der A/B-Test-Gewinnerkriterien
+title: Kriterien für den A/B-Testsieger definieren
 exl-id: be8a0887-70f4-4667-93a6-d982a16cdfdb
 feature: Email Programs, A/B Testing
 source-git-commit: d20a9bb584f69282eefae3704ce4be2179b29d0b